Liwonde National Park, Malawi

 Mvuu Camp BLANTYRE AND SOUTHERN MALAWI, MALAWI

-ChildCare Children of 6 years and above are welcome to stay at the Mvuu Lodge and partake in activities with all other guests.
+ChildCare Children of all ages are welcome to stay at the Mvuu Camp and partake in activities with all other guests.
 Children up to 16 years must share with an adult/s in the same room.
-The minimum age for walking is 13 years and for rhino tracking is 18 years.
+The minimum age for boating activities is 6 years, walking activities is 13 years and rhino tracking is 18 years.

-Location The Mvuu Lodge is situated to the south of Lake Malawi in the Liwonde National Park.
+Location The Mvuu Camp is situated to the south of Lake Malawi in the Liwonde National Park.
 It overlooks the Shire River, the main drainage river from Lake Malawi.